lillo42/trupe/docs/guides/pipelines.md

 Tell/Ask ──► [Middleware 1] ──► [Middleware 2] ──► Mailbox ──► [Middleware 1] ──► [Middleware 2] ──► Actor.HandleAsync
 ```

 - **Send Pipeline** — executes when a message is sent to an actor via `Tell` or `Ask`.
-The built-in `MailboxDispatcherMiddleware` delivers the message to the actor's mailbox.
+The built-in `ActorProcessDispatcherMiddleware` delivers the message to the actor's mailbox.
 - **Receive Pipeline** — executes when an actor processes a message from its mailbox.
 The built-in `ActorMessageDispatcherMiddleware` dispatches the message to the typed handler.

 ## Built-in Middlewares